 An individual atom making a transition between energy levels emits a photon with a well-defined energy/frequency.
 However, profiles of real spectral lines are not infinitely narrow.
-Therefore, it is important to see what causes spectral lines to have finite width.
-It may be noted that energy levels themselves are not infinitely sharp or well defined.
-Therefore, the emitted photons have a range of frequencies.
+Therefore, it is important to see what causes spectral lines

 Fig. 2: Natural linewidth of a spectral line with a Lorentzian line shape.
 The horizontal axis represents frequency and the vertical axis represents intensity.